soumyargade/lightSensor/README.md

 * **Prerequisites & Dependencies**: Raspberry Pi set up as described in the Raspberry Pi B Schematics Diagram, Python 3, Paho MQTT client (install: pip install paho-mqtt).
 To run:

       python3 device_b.py
+### Device C Readme
+Author: Nick Richardson, Raspberry Pi C
+* Device C subscribes to "lightSensor", "threshold", and a special development test channel: "dev/test".
+The received lightSensor and threshold values are compared and the lightStatus is updated based on the value.
+If the light status is changed, this is reported to the broker on the channel: "LightStatus".
+* **Prerequisites & Dependencies**: Python 3, Paho MQTT client (install: pip install paho-mqtt).
+To run:

+      python3 device_c.py